darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 kn-ps-echo-trigger-dispatcher-7bc8f78d48-5cwc7   1/1     Running   0          18m
 ```

-The scripts are ran in a container named user-container in the deployment pod so we can follow its logs and see the flow of vCenter events being echo'd.
+The scripts are run in a container named user-container in the deployment pod so we can follow its logs and see the flow of vCenter events being echo'd.

 ```
 kubectl logs -na vmware-functions kn-ps-echo-00001-deployment-6c9f77855c-ddz8w user-container --follow